JoyBuoy/Motivational-Poster-using-CSS/README.md

-# Motivational-Poster-using-CSS
+# Motivational-Meme-Poster-using-CSS
-A motivational poster made using Html and CSS.
+A motivational Meme poster made using Html and CSS.
+This is done usingthe CSS box model.